arvidn/libtorrent/trunk/docs/index.rst

 .. _`Introduction, slides`: bittorrent.pdf

-libtorrent is a C++ library that aims to be a good alternative to all the other bittorrent implementations around.
-It is a library and not a full featured client, although it comes with a working `example client`__.
+libtorrent is a feature complete C++ bittorrent implementation focusing on efficiency and scalability.
+It runs on embedded devices as well as desktops.
+It boasts a well documented library interface that is easy to use.
+It comes with a `simple bittorrent client`__ demonstrating the use of the library.

 __ client_test.html